Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: METHODOLOGY

 \subsubsection{Relational Attention Mechanism}

-To reduce the noise of the multi-modal graph $\mathcal{G}$. we propose a relational attention mechanism (RAM) to learn specific information between subjects.
+To reduce the noise of the multi-modal graph $\mathcal{G}$. we propose a Relational Attention Mechanism (RAM) to learn specific information between subjects.
 Specifically, we first filter the more valuable individual relationships from the multi-modal graph $\mathcal{G}$ by threshold.
 A less noisy adjacency matrix $\hat{\textbf{A}}$ is generated by the learnable parameters $\psi$, i.e., edges of the same class are weighted more and those across class are weighted less.
 The RAM can be expressed as:

-where $\theta_{i}, \theta_{j}$ is the subject's functional connectivity feature vector, and $R_{i j}$ is the learned relational attention score, which represents the informational relational reference importance of subject $j$ to subject $i$.
+where $\theta_{i}, \theta_{j}$ are the subject's FC feature embedding, and $R_{i j}$ is the learned relational attention score, which represents the informational relational reference importance of subject $j$ to subject $i$.
 Learned parameter $\psi \in \mathbb{R} ^{F\times Z }$, where $F$ is the dimension of feature $\theta$ and $Z$ is the dimension of the hidden unit, $\xi \in \mathbb{R} ^{2Z\times 1 } $ is the relational attention operator, To make the relational attention scores easily comparable across subjects, we normalize all choices for subject $j$ using the \emph{Softmax} function:

 where $ \hat{\textbf{A}}_{i j}$ is the normalize relational attention weight and $N_{i}$ is the neighboring node with which subject $i$ is associated.

 In this study, the relational attention operator $\xi$ is a single-layer feedforward neural network.
 The information relationship between subjects can be expressed as:

 where $T$ denotes the transpose, $\sqcup $ denotes the concatenate operation. $\sigma$ is the activation function, in our experiment, we use \emph{LeakyRelu} and the negative input slope ($s$ = 0.2) of the nonlinear activation function $\sigma$.
 To ensure the stability of the relationship between pairs of subjects, we extend the RAM to be multi-head, which can be expressed as: